tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 I think I want a initial `guidance_alpha` of 1 to mimic discrete training to warm start the model to get to a stable baseline before we shift the input distribution.
 Perhaps warmup `lr` here too.
 Then warmup `guidance_alpha` to some maximum value.

+TODO: how do we want to apply `guidance_alpha`?
+I think we should clamp the correct token at _at least_ `guidance_alpha` proportion in the probability distribution (this is helpful when the model already gives the correct token a high probability).

 ### 5.2 Stage 2: RLHF / PPO

+> TODO

 ## 6. Additional Considerations

-### 6.1 Top-k vs. Soft Mixture
+### 6.1 Comparsion with BEAM

-- Beam Search / Self-Consistency: Another way to keep multiple possibilities is to track multiple discrete beams.
+Beam Search / Self-Consistency: Another way to keep multiple possibilities is to track multiple discrete beams.
 However, that can explode combinatorially.

-- Soft Approach: We effectively combine multiple tokens into a single “latent” path at each step — more compact, but requires the model to handle fuzzy embeddings.
+If the soft decoding works, we effectively combine multiple tokens into a single “latent” path at each step.

 ### 6.3 Interpretability